LaserHydra/Backpacks/README.md

 - `backpack.fetch <item short name or id> <amount>` -- Fetch an item from your backpack

+## Server Commands

+- `backpack.erase <id>` -- forcibly erase the contents of a specific player's backpack

 ## Permissions

 - `backpacks.admin` -- required for `/viewbackpack` command